 In addition to this, it can have a continued life after it can no longer be refinished.
 The (by now antique) wood can be reclaimed, recycled, used as fuel or composted, as unlike so many other flooring types it is entirely biodegradable.

 More and more consumers are becoming aware of the environmental impact of air miles.
 A study in Denver, Colorado found that concrete made in the state had a lower carbon footprint than bamboo from China, when the carbon footprint associated with transportation was included.
 Also, wood needs a long period to adapt to the local climate, so buying local will reduce warp and wear over time giving you an extended life on your wooden floor.

-As demand increases supply, we’ll continue to see more and more flooring trends that lean towards sustainability.
+As demand increases supply, we’ll continue to see more and more flooring trends that lean towards sustainability, for example concrete epoxy.
 While all of these options might not be gold standard sustainable, its uplifting to see that broader consumer trends are becoming more and more environmentally conscious.

 Salman is a prolific environmental writer, and has authored more than 500 articles in reputed journals, magazines and websites.
 He is proactively engaged in creating mass awareness on renewable energy, waste management, sustainability and conservation all over the world.

 Salman can be reached on email@example.com

 - Why Are Butterflies Important for the Environment? - July 18, 2019

 - Little Eco-Hero from Abu Dhabi - July 18, 2019